David Rose (songwriter)

-David Daniel Rose (June 15, 1910 – August 23, 1990) was an American songwriter, composer, arranger, pianist, and orchestra leader.
+David Daniel Rose (June 15, 1910 – August 23, 1990) was a British-American songwriter, composer, arranger, pianist, and orchestra leader.
 His best known compositions were "The Stripper", "Holiday for Strings", and "Calypso Melody".
 He also wrote music for many television series, including It's a Great Life, The Tony Martin Show, Little House on the Prairie, Highway to Heaven, Bonanza, Leave It to Beaver, and Highway Patrol, some under the pseudonym Ray Llewellyn.

 Rose's work as a composer for television programs earned him four Emmys.
 In addition, he was musical director for The Red Skelton Show during its 21-year run on the CBS and NBC networks.
 He was a member of Phi Mu Alpha Sinfonia, the national fraternity for men in music.

 Career

 Photo of 1948 Raleigh Cigarettes Program cast: Standing: Pat McGeehan, The Four Knights, David Rose (orchestra leader).
 Seated: Verna Felton ("Grandma" to Skelton's "Junior" character), Rod O'Connor (announcer), Lurene Tuttle ("Mother" to Skelton's "Junior" character).
 Front: Red Skelton.

 Rose was born in London, England, to Jewish parents, and raised in Chicago, Illinois, United States.
 The family name was originally Rosenberg.
 Rose's career in music began when he worked with Ted Fio Rito's band when he was 16.
 Rose also worked as a standby pianist for NBC Radio.
 There in the early 1930s, he first gained a reputation, while arranging for the Frank Trumbauer orchestra, and later leading a house band at station WGN.

 He composed several early swing originals, such as "Break It Down", with Frankie Trumbauer, "Transcontinental", "Plantation Moods", and a piece recorded under three different titles: "I've Got It", "Itchola", and "Jigsaw Rhythm", his original version with the WGN band including Louis Prima.